Updated: May 20

 At twenty-two, I was mugged and dragged down cement steps by another man who had been hiding in the bushes outside my apartment.
 I could go on, but my purpose is not to invite sympathy for myself.
-Because, were I a woman of color, the oppression I have faced as a female would only be compounded by one more heavy detail:
+Because, were I a woman of color, the oppression I have faced as a female would be compounded by one more heavy detail:

 The gospels speak of a man from Cyrene (now Libya) named Simon, who was simply walking in from the country when he was grabbed by soldiers and forced to carry the cross which would crucify Jesus.
 (Mark 15:21; Matthew 27:32; Luke 23:26) Simon helped to shoulder the physical burden and humiliation of a man wrongfully accused, tortured and murdered.

 Paul wrote to the Galatians that loving your neighbor is to fulfill the law of Christ [5.14] This "law" isn't an immigration law or any civil law that can be enforced by the police.
-The law of Christ is a law of the heart, which is only fulfilled through the brokenness which Jesus demonstrates.
+The law of Christ is a condition of the heart, which is only fulfilled through the brokenness which Jesus demonstrates.
 When our hearts are broken and crucified, we know no other "law" than the law of love.

 Paul goes on to tell the Galatians that we know we are living this new type of law when we are compelled to shoulder one another's burdens.
 [6.2] This law of Christ is the love of God, the love of the Universe.

-The videos which show George Floyd's torturous death at the hands of a white man, whose job was to uphold civil law and protect all citizens, was heartbreaking to watch, as a woman, and as a human being.
+The videos which show George Floyd's torturous death at the hands of a man, whose job was to uphold civil law and protect all citizens, was heartbreaking to watch, as a woman, and as a human being.
 But these videos may be the beginning of momentous change.
 Like those who witnessed the death of Jesus, we witnessed and mourn the death of George Floyd that was wrong, it should not have happened.
 But because of those videos, George Floyd did not die alone and unseen like so many.
 Like Jesus, he may have wrongfully died, but his death may bring the resurrection of a different kind of nation and a different sort of "law."
 We need a law of the heart; a law of love.

 My shoulders as a woman are strong, but I don't have to fear that one of my sons might be handcuffed, shot or have his last breath denied him, because of the color of his skin.
 George Floyd had a heart condition.
 My hope is that as white citizens basking in freedoms we take for granted, we will shoulder the burden of George Floyd's family and all persons of color to acquire